 - 3) Family can pack a lunch. - 4) A family can provide cash for that day's meal.
-This will be accepted without regard to the negative balance. - 5) If none of the above options are available, the family will be charged the full meal price and the student will be served a cheese sandwich, apple or banana and milk.
-Collections would need to be considered in these circumstances.
+This will be accepted without regard to the negative balance.

+5) If none of the above options are available, the family will be charged the full meal price and the student will be served a cheese sandwich, apple or banana and milk.
+Collections may be considered in extreme circumstances.